Skip to main content

 Looping over variables

 To loop over the contents of a variable, you simply need to specify the variable you want to loop over.
-By default, variables will be split on any whitespace characters.
+By default, string variables will be split on any whitespace characters.

 version: '3'